A Low-Delay MAC for IoT Applications: Decentralized Optimal Scheduling of Queues without Explicit State Information

-The \emph{sensing} mechanism and these \emph{minislots} can be used by all nodes to infer if the incumbent is empty.
-If it is, with the updated common information, another node can be immediately scheduled, thereby possibly preventing the wastage of the slot.
-This can be viewed as a \enquote{schedule-and-test} mechanism.
-If, say $T_p$ minislots are available, then $T_p$ poll-and-test procedures can be done at the beginning of a slot (see Fig.~\ref{figMinislotStructure}).
-In a light traffic setting, all the poll-and-test procedures might fail, with high probability.
+\\ \textbf{Further optimization.} \textbf{(1)} When an incumbent queue becomes empty (at, say $t$), an application of the policy results in switching to another queue (say, $k$).
+There is now a positive probability that $Q_k(t) = 0$, which will result in the slot $t$ being wasted.
+The above approach of determining the emptying out of the incumbent's queue can be used immediately in the same slot, if there is a provision of a \emph{second} sensing slot.
+In this manner, if there are $T_p$ sensing slots, up to $T_p$ successive, wasteful switchings can be avoided.
+Each of these sensing actions can be viewed as a \enquote{poll-and-test} operation. \\ \textbf{(2)} In a light traffic setting, all the poll-and-test procedures might fail, with high probability.
 Having a large value of $T_p$ reduces this probability but increases the overhead.
 So, the next mechanism is \emph{contention,} for which we have $T_c (\geq 0)$ minislots following the poll-and-test slots.
-The nodes that have not been polled can contend over these $T_c$ minislots, hopefully leading to the identification of one non-empty queue.
-Fig.~\ref{figSys2_omega} illustrates this mechanism for a simple system with $T_p=1$ and $T_c=0$.
-In the first slot in the figure, the absence of power indicates, to all nodes in the network, that Node~1 is now empty and Node 2 is allowed to transmit.
-Since Node 2 is also empty, and since no more poll-and-test procedures are possible (since $T_p=1$), the slot is \emph{wasted.} Note that if $T_p=2$, and $T_c\geq1$, sensing that Node 2 is empty, the other nonempty nodes in the network will contend for the slot.
+The nodes that have not been polled can contend over these $T_c$ minislots, hopefully leading to the identification of one nonempty queue. \\ \textbf{(3)} Fig.~\ref{figSys2_omega} illustrates this mechanism for a simple system with $T_p=1,T_c=0$.
+In the first slot in the figure, the absence of power indicates, to all nodes in the network, that Node~1 is now empty and Node~2 is allowed to transmit.
+Since Node~2 is also empty, and since no more poll-and-test procedures are possible (since $T_p=1$), the slot is \emph{wasted.} If $T_p=2$, and $T_c\geq1$, sensing that Node~2 is empty, the other nonempty nodes in the network will contend for the slot.